ab77/netflix-proxy/README.md

 # netflix-proxy
-Docker packaged smart DNS proxy to watch Netflix out of region using BIND and sniproxy.
+Docker packaged smart DNS proxy to watch Netflix out of region using BIND and sniproxy[n1].

 # Instructions
 These instructions are based on a standard Ubuntu Docker image provided by Digital Ocean, but should work on any Linux distubution with Docker pre-installed.